-Amazon union voting ends Monday, but expect a long and contentious count
+Why the Amazon unionization vote could take a week — or longer — to resolve

 Hardly.
 The next step may be even more daunting for workers than forming a union.
 They need to negotiate with Amazon to ratify a contract.
 If the union succeeds at the ballot box, Amazon will probably “stonewall at the bargaining table,” Givan said.

-Amazon fears that unions could lead to workplace rules that limit its ability to rapidly hire and cut workers to meet shopping demands that spike and recede throughout the year, former company executives have said.
+Amazon fears unions could lead to workplace rules that limit its ability to rapidly hire and cut workers to meet shopping demands that spike and recede throughout the year, former company executives have said.
 Amazon would probably reject any union efforts to curb that sort of flexibility it has long held, one more way to fight the RWDSU.

 “It’s a little less obvious of a way to deny workers a voice,” Givan said.